At A Glance

 Noteworthy Characteristics

-• Provides comprehensive database of foods, their nutrient composition, and associated food groups.
+• Provides comprehensive database of foods and their nutrient composition.

 • Provides high degree of specificity in describing foods, including methods of preparation and brand identification.